MobiusHorizons/closure_module/Readme.md

 void * closure_call(closure_t c, void * arg);
 ```

 calls the closure passing it both the `ctx` context argument set up on initialization, and the `arg` argument.

 ## Examples

-If you are including this with (`mpp` the modular C preprossor)[https://github.com/MobiusHorizons/modularC], use the
+If you are including this with (`cbuild` the C module builder)[https://github.com/MobiusHorizons/cbuild], use the
 first syntax, otherwise, the generated header and c files are included to work in any normal build system.

 ### Modular Example